vocalpy/Nicholson-Cohen-SfN-2023-poster/README.md

 we adding smoothing terms to the loss function that penalize predictions that are locally inconsistent.
-The first, the temporal Mean Squared Error, simply computes the difference between predictions in neighboring bins.
+The first, the temporal Mean Squared Error, computes the difference between predictions in neighboring bins.
 A drawback of this loss is that it also penalizes correct predictions where we expect a boundary in the segmentation.
 To compensate for this, the Gaussian similarity temporal mean squared error